hknutzen/Netspoc/outline.markdown

 ### 3. Rule preparation

-Rules are now prepared to receive a ruleset of elementary rules.
-To remove as much redundancay as possible from the ruleset of elementary rules, duplicate rules will be deleted from the ruleset as well as rules that are contained in other rules.
+Rules are now prepared to receive a rule set of valid elementary rules.
+To remove as much redundancy as possible from the rule set, duplicates and rules that are contained in other rules will be deleted.

 * **Detect contained-in relations of input protocols:** [order_protocols]()
   *As mentioned before, this function should possibly be placed here.*